Which city is cheaper, Bordeaux or Marseille?

 The winter brings many poeple to Marseille as well as Bordeaux.
 The winter months attract visitors to Marseille because of the shopping scene and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Bordeaux this time of year.

 In the winter, Marseille is around the same temperature as Bordeaux.
-Typically, the winter temperatures in Marseille in January are around 7°C (44°F), and Bordeaux is about 6°C (43°F).
+Typically, the winter temperatures in Marseille in January average around 7°C (44°F), and Bordeaux averages at about 6°C (43°F).

 In the winter, Marseille often gets more sunshine than Bordeaux.
 Marseille gets 150 hours of sunny skies this time of year, while Bordeaux receives 86 hours of full sun.